 The Field Museum and its collections originated from the 1893 World’s Columbian Exposition (The Worlds Fair of 1893) and the artifacts displayed at the fair.
 In order to house the exhibits and collections assembled for the 1893 Chicago World’s Fair for future generations, Edward Ayer convinced the merchant Marshall Field to fund the establishment of a museum.
 Which you can learn more about on The World’s Fare Neighborhood Food Experience…

-The World’s Fare showcases the history of Chicago’s food scene dating back to the famous World’s Columbian Exposition and how it translates into the bustling melting pot of today.
-Enjoy 4 mouth-watering food & drink pairings from around the world as we journey through Chicago’s unique food scene: mixing the dramatic past of our city with the contemporary restaurants of the present.
-Our happy hour experience teaches Chicago history locals probably don’t already know.
-Take a moment to relax and revel in the comfort of Southern American BBQ as you taste the “Best BBQ in the USA,” adventure to Asia with a hearty exploration of Asian Fusion cuisine and finally jet over to Europe as we take you on a food and drink excursion.
-All food and drink tastings are included in this adults only happy hour experience.
+The Gateway To The West Loop showcases the history of Chicago’s famous foodie area and how it translates into the bustling melting pot of today.
+Enjoy mouth-watering food & drink pairings from around the world as we journey through Chicago’s unique food scene: mixing the dramatic past of our city with the contemporary restaurants of the present.

 Location: Wicker Park Neighborhood